jst-qaml/framework-modeling-tool/README.md

 This plugin is made for Astah* System Safety version 8.0.0 (https://astah.net/release-notes/system-safety-8-0/).
 Please refer to Astah* System Safety system requirements for the details.

-Compatibility with newer version is not guaranteed.
+Compatibility with newer versions is not guaranteed.

 ## Preparation

-To setup network connection with the backend side, do the following:
+To set a network connection with the backend side, do the following:

 1. Access the [SSHFramework.java](src/main/java/ai/engineering/pipeline/SSHConnector.java).
-2. Set the IP address, username, password, and port at the following section:
+2. Set the IP address, username, password, and port in the following section:
    ```
    //Set the host IP, username, password, and port for training server
     static String host = "";